raspberrypilearning/pick-your-favourite/en/step_5.md

 --- task ---

-Open `scripts.js`
+Open `scripts.js`.

 Add lines to each of your option functions to apply your new classes and add the content to slot 3.

 --- collapse ---

 ---
-title: An example...
+title: An example
 ---

 --- code ---